Unit 3: Calculus | Class 12 Applied Maths | Boundless Maths

 Question 5

-The product rule for differentiation of \(uv\) is:
+What is the product rule for differentiation of \(uv\)?

 The product rule: \(\dfrac{d}{dx}(uv) = u\dfrac{dv}{dx} + v\dfrac{du}{dx}\)

-Always define \(u\) and \(v\) clearly at the start — examiners award method marks for this.
+Always define \(u\) and \(v\) clearly at the start of your solution — examiners award method marks for this.

 Question 6